Please click here if you do not see a Nav Frame at left

 our Sets For Sale board, to sell your set.
 For information about image hosting, click here.

-Once you have completed the age checklist, you can either compare it with similar sets on Jim May's website (see link below), or you can send your completed checklist and your photos to an appraiser.
+Once you have completed the age checklist, you can either compare it with similar sets on other websites (see link below and see links in FAQ 4a), or you can send your completed checklist and your photos to an appraiser.

 "When you email me, I own it."
 When you email me for a free mah-jongg set age appraisal, you thereby give me your implied consent to publish your descriptions and photos on this website, and to use the photos in the FAQs if they depict some unusual feature.
 If that is not acceptable to you, then the evaluation will not be free.
 Email to inquire about pricing.
 I give free information only in this public forum.